civicrm/civicrm-sysadmin-guide/docs/setup/logging.md

 ### Extensions

 * The [Extended Logging Report](http://civicrm.org/extensions/extended-logging-report) offers some additional features over the built in reports which are designed to find out about individual transactions and don't cope with Batch or long running transactions.
 The extended logging report allows you to view all email address changes made this month (for example) or to see the changes made by an import job.

+## References

+There is a good write up on how logging is enabled the purpose in this [blog post](https://civicrm.org/blog/eileen/who-did-what-when).